Ocellomma

-Ocellomma is a genus of lichen-forming fungi in the family Roccellaceae.
+Ocellomma is a small genus of lichen-forming fungi in the family Roccellaceae.
+These lichens form thin, nearly invisible crusts on tree bark and are easily overlooked until their tiny, eye-like fruiting bodies appear.
+The genus contains only two species, one found in Europe and the other with an unusual distribution spanning California and parts of Australia.

+Taxonomy

 The genus was circumscribed in 2014 by Damien Ertz and Anders Tehler, following a molecular phylogenetic-based revision of the Roccellaceae.
-The type species, O. picconianum, was originally named Lecania picconiana by Francesco Baglietto in 1862, described from specimens collected in Italy.
+The type species, O. picconianum, which was originally named Lecania picconiana by Francesco Baglietto in 1862, was described from specimens collected in Italy.
 DNA-based phylogenetic analysis showed that it occupied a distinct genetic lineage, deserving of recognition as a new genus.
 The genus name Ocellomma alludes to the whitish rims on the small ascomata that contrast with the s, giving them the appearance of small eyes.